pymor/pymor/docs/source/tutorial_bt.md

 _ = ax.set_title(r'Upper and lower $\mathcal{H}_\infty$ error bounds')
 ```

-To get a reduced-order model of order 10, we call the {}`reduce` method with the
+To get a reduced-order model of order 10, we call the `reduce` method with the
 appropriate argument:

 ```{code-cell}